 The overarching goal of the Sampath lab is to delineate the cellular alterations that occur during the development of metabolic diseases, including fatty liver, cardiovascular disease, and diabetes.
-In this way, we seek to identify pathways that can be targeted for nutritional and pharmaceutical therapies to improve health outcomes.
+In this way, we seek to identify pathways that can be targeted for nutritional and pharmaceutical therapies to preserve health and improve health outcomes.
 Current projects in the lab can be grouped into the following topics:

-Project 1: Regulation of lipid desaturation and its impact on tissue and whole body health
+Regulation of lipid metabolism and its impact on tissue and whole body health

-Project 2: Oxidative DNA damage and repair – implications to metabolic homeostasis
+Oxidative DNA damage and repair and implications to muscle function

 This project is focused on identifying novel mechanisms by which muscle function and endurance may be improved and devising strategies to preserve muscle function during the aging process.
 Oxidative stress, a normal cellular process that is exacerbated by aging or by consumption of sub-par diets, results in damage to DNA pools within the cell.
 Such oxidative DNA damage is repaired via the base excision repair (BER) pathway .
 We study how defects or enhancements in the BER pathway may be utilized to improve muscle function and endurance, via modulation of mitochondrial health.
 By using novel transgenic animals, isolated myotubes, and muscle cells in culture, a direct translational goal of these studies is to devise novel means to mitigate age-related losses in muscle function.